Simonepontestech/simonepontestech/README.md

 ### Hi there 👋

-- 👩‍💻 I’m currently working full-time as Software Quality Assurance QA at Indra Company.
+- 👩‍💻 I’m currently working full-time as Software Quality Assurance QA Analyst at Indra Company.
 - 🌱 Learning more about and studying: Software Engeenering/Quality Assurance and Tests Automation.

  <div>